 In review, the San Jose Mercury News reports original local and regional news through reporters with minimal bias such as this: Bay Area renters displaced during holiday season highlight ‘loopholes’ in new California law.
 National and International news primarily comes from the Associated Press.

-Editorially, the Mercury News has endorsed Democratic Presidential Candidates since 1992.
+Editorially, Mercury News has endorsed Democratic Presidential Candidates since 1992.
 Further, the paper offers local election endorsements that usually favor democratic candidates.
-Lastly, the paper’s op-eds often report negatively on President Trump such as this: Editorial: Impeach Trump.
+Lastly, the paper’s op-eds often negatively report President Trump, such as this: Editorial: Impeach Trump.
 No American is above the rule of law.
 In general, The Mercury News reports news factually with a left-leaning editorial bias.